kubernetes-sigs/sig-windows-dev-tools/README.md

 ## Prerequisites

-- vagrant
+- Vagrant
-- vagrant reload plugin
+- Vagrant reload plugin
-- some vagrant provider (we only have virtualbox automated here, but these recipes have been used with others, like HyperV and Fusion).
+- some Vagrant provider (we only have VirtualBox automated here, but these recipes have been used with others, like HyperV and Fusion).

 # Lets run it!